AlonCang/Local/DarkestDark/Daily Report.md

 3. Evo:
 	- HOMEWORK:
 		- Change Elements to a string to point dictionary.
-		- Edit the code rest of the code so it ould compile.
+		- Edit the code rest of the code so it would compile.

 Wednesday 26/08/2020:
 =====================